-For the 2019–20 academic year, I will be a Hamer dissertation fellow at the McNeil Center for Early American Studies.
+For the 2019–20 academic year, I am a Hamer dissertation fellow at the McNeil Center for Early American Studies.

 "Gallows Respectability," intro to The Address of Abraham Johnstone, a Black Man (1797), in "13 for 13," special issue, Common-Place 17.3 (2017).

 Review of Nathan Perl-Rosenthal, Citizen Sailors: Becoming American in the Age of Revolution (Belknap, 2015).
 Journal of American Studies 51.4 (2017): 1277–1280.

 Review of Robeson Taj Frazier, The East Is Black: Cold War China in the Black Radical Imagination (Duke UP, 2014).
 Amerasia Journal 42.2 (2016): 195–198.